- Home

 The countries of South East Asia are served by a complete domestic air network connecting most major cities and tourist destinations.
 Affordable fares can be easily arranged by booking with one of the numerous low cost carriers in the region.
 Fares on domestic flights begin from around THB 1,000 per trip for destinations such as Bangkok to Chiang Mai.

-You may not know: The Eastern Economic Corridor (EEC) project includes the construction of high-speed trains to connect the capital Bangkok with Pattaya and Rayong to boost connectivity by 2026.
+The Eastern Economic Corridor (EEC) project includes the construction of high-speed trains to connect the capital Bangkok with Pattaya and Rayong to boost connectivity by 2026.

 In Phuket, it is recommended taking rides on one of the many songthaews (shared taxis) that travel throughout the island.
 In Chiang Mai, you can rent bicycles to help preserve the environment.

-Accommodation in Thailand varies from simple budget hostels to five-star resorts.Simple guesthouses in Chiang Mai start from 500 THB (14 USD or 13 EUR) per night, while luxury beachfront resorts in Phuket charge upwards of 5,000 THB (140 USD or 130 EUR) per night.
+Accommodation in Thailand varies from simple budget hostels to five-star resorts.
+Simple guesthouses in Chiang Mai start from 500 THB (14 USD or 13 EUR) per night, while luxury beachfront resorts in Phuket charge upwards of 5,000 THB (140 USD or 130 EUR) per night.

-Little do people know that you can find amazing beachfront bungalows in Koh Samui.
+You can find amazing beachfront bungalows in Koh Samui.

 The land of a thousand flavors, Thailand is known for its exciting and diverse cuisine.
 As well as fine dining options, street food is a huge part of the Thai way of life.
 You can buy delicious dishes like pad thai and som tam for as little as 50 THB (approx $1.40 USD / $1.30 EUR).

-You probably aren't aware of this: in 2026, the government launched a strategy called "Gastronomic Tourism" in an attempt to get visitors to come and taste the food from different parts of the country.
+In 2026, the government launched a strategy called "Gastronomic Tourism" in an attempt to get visitors to come and taste the food from different parts of the country.

 Tourists visiting Thailand should be aware that generally it's a safe country, but should exercise caution still.
 There are incidents of pickpocketing which occur frequently in tourist hotspots, therefore tourists should always be on the lookout for their personal belongings.

-starting 2026 the Thai government will enforce a stricter version of the Water Resources Management Plan with steeper penalties for noncompliance.
+Starting 2026 the Thai government will enforce a stricter version of the Water Resources Management Plan with steeper penalties for noncompliance.
 The aim is to monitor closely tourist activities, such as snorkeling and diving.

 Emergency numbers: 191, Tourist Police: 1155.
 All people are recommended to have a travel insurance that includes emergency medical and assistance services in case of accidents or any medical condition.